By Type (7)

 Collecting Interest – Landlords are required by law to keep security deposits in an escrow account and pay interest upon returning the deposit.[6][7]

-Returning –Tenant is due their deposit back, along with any accrued interest, within 21 of handing the premises back to the landlord or within 15 days of receiving the tenant’s forwarding address, whichever is later.[7]
+Returning – The tenant is due for their deposit back, along with any accrued interest, within 21 days of handing the premises back to the landlord or within 15 days of receiving the tenant’s forwarding address, whichever is later.[9]

 When is Rent Due?